darwinia-network/bridger/README.md

 > ⚠️ Because of [#76](https://github.com/darwinia-network/bridger/issues/76) we don't publish darwinia-bridger to crates.io, the [darwinia-bridger](https://crates.io/crates/darwinia-bridger) currently in crates is outdated.

-If you want to install use cargo, you can run this command, the first you need found last version in [latest release](https://github.com/darwinia-network/bridger/releases/latest).
+If you want to install use cargo, you can run this command, the first you need found the last version in [latest release](https://github.com/darwinia-network/bridger/releases/latest).

 ```bash
 cargo install darwinia-bridger --git https://github.com/darwinia-network/bridger --tag <VERSION>